stratapp/stratapp-website/_posts/2019-06-25-employee-engagement-without-business-performance-is-a-fail-business-performance-without-employee-engagement-is-a-fail.md

 banner_image: "/uploads/cfhbsyohnead6_mtvbanrw.jpg"

 ---
-Anthony Moorhouse is the founder of [Coherent Strategy](http://coherentstrat.com/), the first boutique advisory firm established to coach and support #stratapp clients on implementation.
+Anthony Moorhouse is the founder of <a href="http://coherentstrat.com/" target=_blank">Coherent Strategy</a>, the first boutique advisory firm established to coach and support #stratapp clients on implementation.

 Coherent Strategy apply the Gallup Q12 Index to measure employee engagement over time.